dairycultist/PaperspaceStableDiffusion/README.md

 >[!TIP]
 >This final section is reproduced inside `launcher.ipynb`, so you don't need to come back to this repo if you forget how to run the program.

+## Note about the API

+The notebook automatically shuts down after 1 hour due to inactivity, even if you're using the API (so periodically pinging it doesn't help).
+To prevent this, the additionally upload and run the included `looper.ipynb` script anytime you're running `launcher.ipynb`.